 To recoup your investment, repay your house flip loan and maximize gross profit, you’ll want to set the right property price from the get-go.
 Here, your earlier research will come in handy.
-What you need to take into account is the average property price in the area, specifically of homes with similar sizes and features as yours, commonly known as real estate comps.
+What you need to take into account is the average property price in the area, specifically of homes with similar sizes and features as yours.
 The comps (comparable properties) should guide your pricing to the right point.
 Don’t be afraid to consult with a hard money lender, professional property appraiser, or a local real estate agent on your pricing before officially listing your property for sale.

 The next step is to list the investment property, and start enticing buyers to schedule viewings and make their offers.
 One of the ways to ensure buyers are more enchanted by the finished product is to stage the property.
 Staging refers to placing furniture other key pieces in the house to highlight its’ best assets.
 You’ll stand a better chance with viewings if you have some staging done to show buyers what the home could look like.
 It’s vital to ensure that the house is spotless and that potential buyers leave with a great first impression.

 Another important sales factor is the investment property ‘s curb appeal.
 The home should be enticing from the outside and encourage passers-by to schedule a showing.
 Take the time to ensure there is some greenery planted outside, that lawns are freshly mowed and loose ends tidied away.
 These simple curb appeal enhancements can help you fetch a higher price when the house is sold.